 If you’re on a low-carb, low-sugar or keto diet, this keto chocolate strawberry cake is for you!
 This low carb and low sugar cake is made with keto chocolate sponge cake, loads of fresh diced strawberries and a strawberry-flavored keto buttercream!
 I’m using my favorite sugar replacement product – erythritol – for this easy and delicious recipe!
 This keto cake has absolutely NO after taste, making it perfect for any occasion and will be enjoyed even by those that aren’t on the keto diet!
 I used this granulated erythritol for the cake base and this powdered erythritol for the buttercream (affiliate links).

-Watch My Keto Cake Video!
+My Strawberry Keto Cake Video Tutorial

-Keto Chocolate Sponge Cake
+Making Keto Chocolate Sponge Cake

 I start this incredible keto cake off with a keto chocolate sponge cake!
 Making a keto cake means replacing the flour and sugar and avoiding milk, all of which have plenty of carbs.
 I decided to go with a sponge cake because the eggs give the cake more volume.